-Jennifer joined the School of Biosciences in September 2014 after conducting postdoctoral research with Prof David Gems (University College London) and Prof Keith Blackwell (Harvard).
-Prior to that, she obtained her PhD from Imperial College London under the supervision of Prof Malcolm Parker.
-Jennifer's background covers ageing biology, transcriptional regulation and C. elegans genetics.
-Her research focuses on the molecules and processes that regulate lifespan and influence life-long health.
+Jenny joined the University of Kent in 2014 after conducting postdocs with Prof David Gems (UCL) and Prof Keith Blackwell (Harvard).
+She obtained her PhD from Imperial College London under supervision of Prof Malcolm Parker.
+Her background covers ageing biology, transcriptional regulation and C. elegans genetics.
+At Kent, Jenny combines her research in these topics with undergraduate teaching and postgraduate supervision.

 The molecules we study are also present in mammalian cells.
 So, by studying their effects on lifespan in worms, we will eventually be able to use this information to design interventions to slow ageing and improve the late-life health of humans.

 See External lab home page for more details.

 MSc-R projects available for 2019/20

 My lab has Masters by research projects on offer which explore the molecular basis of the ageing process.
 We have extensive experience with several molecules known to be import for regulating lifespan (the transcription factor SKN-1/Nrf, RNA Polymerase III and AMP activated protein kinase).
 Projects in my lab will focus on the function of one or more of these molecules and will be personally designed to accommodate both the interests of the applicant and the laboratory as a whole.
 Additional research costs: £1200

 Lawrence, A. et al. (2018).
 Construction of Fluorescent Analogs to Follow the Uptake and Distribution of Cobalamin (Vitamin B 12 ) in Bacteria, Worms, and Plants.
 Cell Chemical Biology [Online].
 Available at: https://doi.org/10.1016/j.chembiol.2018.04.012.Vitamin B12 is made by only certain prokaryotes yet is required by a number of eukaryotes